Short-Term Disability - Human Resources at Ohio State

 *For new hires only, pregnancy is not considered to be a pre-existing condition under the STD program if the coverage is elected within the first 30 days of employment.

 For short-term disability (STD) coverage, please visit Workday to apply.
 Detailed instructions can be found on the Administrative Resource Center.
 Medical evidence of insurability is not required if you enroll within 30 calendar days of:

 - Employment in an eligible appointment.
 Contact your human resource professional or use the Benefits Eligibility tool or the Benefits Eligibility Chart to see if you are eligible for STD.

 - A qualifying status change, including divorce, death of a spouse and birth/adoption/legal guardianship/legal custody.

-You may enroll without evidence of insurability during special non-annual Open Enrollment periods, as designated by Unum.
+You may also enroll without evidence of insurability during special non-annual Open Enrollment periods, as designated by Unum.
 At all other times, enrollment is approved by Unum and requires evidence of insurability.
-The evidence of insurability can be completed electronically on Unum’s website.
+The evidence of insurability can be completed electronically via Workday after you enroll.

 Your STD coverage will take effect: